daniel-molina/visualequation/HACKING.md

 >1.
 A N-ulevel peer P is a M-ulevel mate for M bigger than N if P is a symbol
 >   or the representative of the parameter of a non-user arg.

-The **peer to the left** of another peer P is a subeq LP that results of the following algorithm:
+The **mate to the left** of another mate MA is a subeq LMA that results of the following algorithm (it supposes that the only operator with a non-user arg is GOP):

+1. Set S to MA.
+    Set N to 0.
+2. If S has no supeq, LMA does not exist (**END**).
+3. Set ORD to the ordinal of the argument of which S is parameter.
+    Set S to the supeq of S.
+    If S is a usubeq, N++.
+4. If ORD == 1, go to step 2.
+    Else, ORD--.
+5. If S is a usubeq, N--.
+    Set S to the parameter ORD of S.
+    If N == 0 or S is a GOP, LMA is the representative of S (**END**).
+6. Set ORD to arity(lop-S).
+    Go to step 5.

+The **mate to the right** of another mate MA is a subeq RMA that results of the following algorithm (it supposes that the only operator with a non-user arg is GOP):

+1. Set S to MA.
+    Set N to 0.
+2. If S has no supeq, RMA does not exist (**END**).
-1. Set SUP to the supeq of P and ORD to the ordinal of the argument of SUP-lop such that its parameter is P.
+3. Set ORD to the ordinal of the argument of which S is parameter.
-2.
-3.
-4.
+    Set S to the supeq of S.
+    If S is a usubeq, N++.
+4. If ORD == arity(lop-S), go to step 2.
+    Else, ORD++.
+5. If S is a usubeq, N--.
+    Set S to the parameter ORD of S.
+    If N == 0 or S is a GOP, RMA is the representative of S (**END**).
+6. Set ORD to 1.
+    Go to step 5.